OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '*   With your permission we collect your child’s name, nicknames and aliases, alternative e-mail address, birth date, gender and ZIP-code.

     ' + '*   We use the information collected on sub-accounts to create and maintain those accounts, for research, to customize the advertising and content seen on our pages and for other marketing purposes.
 Your child can use their AT&T e-mail address and password to log onto websites and online services provided by us, like uverse.com.
 We and our advertising partners may collect and use information about customers who log onto those sites as described in the "Questions about the Information We Collect, How we Collect It and How We Use It" section of this Privacy Policy.
-A list of the advertising partners who collect information on our sites and the ability to opt-out of advertising provided by those partners is available here
+A list of the advertising partners who collect information on our sites and the ability to opt-out of advertising provided by those partners is available here.

     ' + '*   We will not contact a child under the age of 13 about special offers or for marketing purposes without parental consent.